KazanovLab/ProteaseSpecificityModels/README.md

 # IMPORTANT

-The main script, “PWMs” directory, “annotations” directory and input FASTA-file must be located in the same directory.
+The main script, `PWMs` directory, `annotations` directory and input FASTA-file must be located in the same directory.
 The output file will be generated also here.

 # Reporting Bugs and Feature Requests
-Please use the [GitHub issue tracker](ссылка!) to report bugs or suggest features.
+Please use the [GitHub issue tracker](https://github.com/KazanovLab/ProteaseSpecificityModels/issues) to report bugs or suggest features.

 # Citing